ujjawalyt/Ecommerce-Web-Api/README.md

 -  ProductBill Module

+### Features

+* Admin Login Module :-
+    This module provides the functionality for admin authentication and validation to access the admin dashboard.
+The following features are included:

+    * Admins can log in with their username and password.
+    * The module validates the admin's credentials and generates a session token for the admin to access the admin dashboard.
+    * The session token is stored securely and used to verify the admin's identity for subsequent requests.
+* Users Login Module :-
+  This module provides the functionality for user authentication and validation to access user-specific features.
+The following features are included:

+  * Users can register and create an account with a username and password.
+  * Users can log in with their username and password.
+  * The module validates the user's credentials and generates a session token for the user to access user-specific features.
+  * The session token is stored securely and used to verify the user's identity for subsequent requests.
+* Admin Module :-
+    This module provides the functionality for admins to manage the application.
+The following features are included:

+  *  Admins can view and manage users and their information.
+  *  Admins can view and manage products and their information.
+  *  Admins can view and manage orders and their information.
+  *  Admins can view and manage product bills and their information.
+* Users Module :-
+  This module provides the functionality for users to manage their accounts and access user-specific features.
+The following features are included:

+  *  Users can view and update their profile information.
+  *  Users can view their order history.
+  *  Users can view and manage their cart.
+* Category Module :-
+ This module provides the functionality for admins to manage product categories.
+The following features are included:

+  * Admins can view and manage categories.
+  * Admins can add new categories.
+* Product Module :-
+   This module provides the functionality for admins to manage products.
+The following features are included:

+  *  Admins can view and manage products.
+  *  Admins can add new products.
+  *  Users can view product details and add products to their cart.
+* Cart Module :-
+ This module provides the functionality for users to manage their carts.
+The following features are included:

+  *  Users can view and manage their cart.
+  *  Users can add and remove products from their cart.
+* Orders Module:-
+ This module provides the functionality for admins to manage orders.
+The following features are included:

+  *  Admins can view and manage orders.
+  *  Users can view their order history and order details.
+* ProductBill Module:-
+ This module provides the functionality for admins to generate bills for orders.
+The following features are included:

+  *  Admins can view and manage product bills.
+  *  Product bills are generated automatically for orders.

 ### Installation & Run
 - Before running the API server, you have to update the database configuration inside the application.properties file